 "Vanguard FTSE Developed Asia Pacific ex Japan UCITS ETF" is an exchange-traded investment fund (ETF).
 It refers to the FTSE Developed Asia Pacific ex Japan Index.
-This index reflects the development of 409 Asia-Pacific stocks and is therefore relatively well diversified.
+This index reflects the development of 399 Asia-Pacific stocks and is therefore relatively well diversified.
 The ETF replicates its index using full physical replication, so it contains all the securities of its reference index.
 The ETF's earnings (dividends) are distributed to the investors.
 The fund company Vanguard claims a total expense ratio (TER) of 0.15% per year.
-The yearly average divergence from the index performance (Tracking Difference) since 2014 was 0.14% per year.
-Therefore, the ETF was slightly less expensive than the TER suggests.
+The yearly average divergence from the index performance (Tracking Difference) since 2014 was 0.16% per year.
+Therefore, the ETF was slightly more expensive than the TER suggests.

 Comparing Tracking Difference, Total Expense Ratio and fund size

 Every bubble represents an ETF.
 The further to the right it is, the higher (worse) is its tracking difference.
 The further up it is, the higher the total expense ratio specified by the fund company.
 The bubble's area represents the fund volume.